r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 first consulting an old patch when available, because it may be working fine as is or after some small update.

-A typical example would be using external libraries from Rtools43 as opposed to downloading them (more in the next section).
+A typical example would be using external libraries from Rtools44 as opposed to downloading them (more in the next section).
 Also, some packages may have been archived from CRAN as they haven't been fixed in time, but the patches to fix them are still available, so can be consulted if such packages were to be re-submitted.

+Later a number of patches have been created during transitions between Rtools42 and Rtools44, some also for the aarch64 support.
+Package authors have been notified about these patches, but they can still be found by others for reference in case they were not adopted.

 The patches are available [here](https://svn.r-project.org/R-dev-web/trunk/WindowsBuilds/winutf8/ucrt3/r_packages/old_patches/).